Installation & Set Up

 Transactions

 All start with a transaction.
-A Transaction represents an execution cycle and it can contains one or hundreds of segments.
+A Transaction represents an execution cycle and it can contains one or hundreds of segments (database queries, internal functions, etc.).

-It should be started as soon as possible in your application to better represent the time your script takes to fulfill the request.
+You need to start a new Transaction as soon as possible in your application execution cycle to better represent the time your script takes to fulfill an HTTP request.

 Typically the transaction should be started in the entry point of your application e.g. index.php